plaguss/talking-python/README.md

 ### Prefect flows

-On a weekly basis (the frequency of new episodes in the podcast), new episodes are added to the repository.
-We can keep *talk-python-transcripts* as a *git submodule* and pull the contents regularly using cron on a github action, which can be seen in `download-transcripts.yml`.
+On a weekly basis (the frequency of new episodes in the podcast), new episodes are added to *this* repository.
+We can keep *talk-python-transcripts* as a *git submodule* and pull the contents regularly using cron on a github action, as can be seen in `download-transcripts.yml`.
+Two prefect flows are run every  week through github actions:

 - [`download-transcripts.yml`](./.github/workflows/download_transcripts.yml)

-    This github action, which corresponds to the *point 1)* in the architecture figure, is in charge of running the following prefect flow:[clean_transcripts.py](./flows/clean_transcripts.py).
+    This github action, which corresponds to the *point 1)* in the figure, is in charge of running the prefect flow [clean_transcripts.py](./flows/clean_transcripts.py).
 There we download the transcripts found in the submodule, *clean* the content (some simple preprocessing to remove unnecessary content for the final embeddings[^1]), and add the new files in the `/flow_results` for posterior use
     (the repository itself works as storage, *point 2)*).

-A second GitHub action runs another prefect flow after the first has finished:
+After this, a second GitHub action runs the second prefect flow:

 - [`embed.yml`](./.github/workflows/embed.yml)

     This github action is in charge of running the prefect flow in [embed.py](./flows/embed.py), 5 minutes after *download_transcripts.yml* and with the same frequency (*point 3)*).
-It downloads the latest chroma database released, embeds the new episodes that were added since the last run, and releases the new chroma database to the github repo.
+It downloads the latest chroma database released, embeds the new episodes that were added since the last run, and releases the new chroma database to the github's repo releases.

 [^1]: There is an error in the code and some transcripts are not being properly processed yet!.